ebony72/FiDLS/readme.txt

-This repository is the Python implementation for algorithms introduced in "Qubit Mapping Based on Subgraph Isomorphism and Filtered Limited-Depth Search" (https://arxiv.org/abs/2004.07138, accepted for publication in IEEE Transactions on Computers, 06/09/2020).
+This repository is the Python implementation for algorithms introduced in "Qubit Mapping Based on Subgraph Isomorphism and Filtered Depth-Limited Search" (https://arxiv.org/abs/2004.07138, published in IEEE Transactions on Computers, 70(11): 1777-1788 (2021)).

 This is a significant revision of the April 22 version (see https://github.com/BensonZhou1991/Qubit-Mapping-Subgraph-Isomorphism)